Hotz99/hardhat/docs/report.md

 To address the problem statement, the system implements the following core functions:

 1. **User Registration:** Users can register a digital identity using hashed attributes (e.g., email hash) to ensure privacy while maintaining uniqueness.
-2.  **Consent Management:** Users can grant granular, time-limited consent to specific Requesters for specific ~~data types~~ **identity attributes** (scopes).
+2. **Consent Management:** Users can grant granular, time-limited consent to specific Requesters for specific **identity attributes** (scopes).
 3. **Consent Revocation:** Users have the ability to revoke previously granted consents at any time, immediately invalidating further access.
 4. **Audit Logging:** Every access attempt to the off-chain data is logged on-chain.
 This includes both successful accesses (authorized) and failed attempts (unauthorized), creating an immutable audit trail.
-5.  **(TODO implement this) Incentivization:** The system includes a mechanism to reward users with tokens when they grant consent for data sharing.

 ## System Overview